 - Endure Abuse

 - Please others at all cost

 How do we live once we are away from the abuse?
 The above coping skills for life are certainly not going to help us live a life of self-respect and dignity.

-When I get upset about the state of the world, the amount of injustices we are seeing, the extent of abuse,
+When I get upset about the state of the world, the number of injustices we are seeing, the extent of abuse,

 the bullying, people dying from addictions caused by greed, I go into my wave my magic wand world.
 I would like to have the power to:

-- Eliminate all bullying-any time someone tried to bully they would receive an electric shock.
+- Eliminate all bullying-any times someone tried to bully they would receive an electric shock.